yufengsh/devportal/source/customer_id.rst

 The Citrix Cloud API requires a ``customer`` id when calling REST APIs, as part of the URL.
 The parameter sometimes must be the special value ``root``.
-But sometimes you need the specific ``customer`` that you are targeting.
+But sometimes you need the specific ``customer`` that you are targeting

 To get the ``customer`` id, use the API Client tab on the Identity and Access Management page: